Reform Judaism: The US and Classical Reform

 However, change loomed on the horizon.
 From 1881 to 1924, over 2,400,000 immigrants from Eastern Europe drastically altered American Jewry, increasing it tenfold.
 The 40,000 members of Reform congregations became a small minority overnight.
 The newcomers arrived from backward regions, where modern education was scarce and civil equality nonexistent, retaining a strong sense of Jewish ethnicity.
 Even the ideological secularists among them, all the more so the common masses which merely turned lax or nonobservant, had a very traditional understanding of worship and religious conduct.
 The leading intellectuals of Eastern European Jewish nationalism castigated western Jews in general, and Reform Judaism in particular, not on theological grounds which they as laicists wholly rejected, but for what they claimed to be assimilationist tendencies and the undermining of peoplehood.
-This sentiment also fueled the often cool manner in which the denomination is perceived in Israeli society, originally established on the basis of these ideologies.
+This sentiment also fueled the manner in which the denomination is perceived in Israeli society, originally established on the basis of these ideologies.

 While at first alienated from all native modernized Jews, a fortiori the Reform ones, the Eastern Europeans did slowly integrate.
 Growing numbers did begin to enter UAHC prayerhouses.
 The CCAR soon readopted elements long discarded in order to appeal to them: In the 1910s, inexperienced rabbis in the East Coast were given as shofars ram horns fitted with a trumpet mouthpiece, seventy years after the Reformgemeinde first held High Holiday prayers without blowing the instrument.
 The five-day workweek soon made the Sunday Sabbath redundant.
 Temples in the South and the Midwest, where the new crowd was scant, remained largely Classical.